-Consists of 115 black and white silver bromide prints (31 8x10s and 84 of custom sizes) of images taken by Goldblatt in the 1960s in and around the gold mines near Johannesburg, in the late 1960s.
+Consists of 115 black-and-white silver bromide prints (31 8x10 inches and 84 of custom sizes) of images taken by Goldblatt in the 1960s in and around the gold mines near Johannesburg.
 Approximately sixty of the prints are portraits of miners; other shots are of groups of men outside and inside the mines, mine equipment, and landscapes around the mines.

 Consists of 136 black and white silver bromide prints (23 8x10s and 113 in other sizes).
 Subjects are Afrikaner families and individuals in various social settings.

-Contains three 16mm films SOWETO, ON THE MINES, and SOME AFRIKANERS, which Goldblatt created by filming the still images contained in the photographs collection.
+Contains three black-and-white 16mm films which David Goldblatt created with the still images in the photographs collection.

-[CLOSED: Original recordings are closed to use.
-DVD viewing copy of the films is available in negative file cabinet; please consult with a reference archivist before coming to use this collection.]
+Original recordings are closed to use.
+Viewing copies of the films are available on DVD; please consult with a reference archivist before coming to use this collection.